 RASTL comprises the Leadership Team, Faculty Fellows, and Graduate Student Fellows, each of whom participate in regular meetings, planning sessions, and seminars.
-In addition, the Fellows take part in presenting TAP’s programs and seminars (Introduction to College Teaching and Designing Your Own Course, and Introduction to Online & Hybrid Teaching).
+In addition, the Fellows take part in presenting TAP’s programs and seminars (Introduction to College Teaching, Designing Your Own Course, and Introduction to Online & Hybrid Teaching).